ios-project-usfca-2021sp/breathe/README.md

    - [x] front end - user can see an editing task popover.
    - [x] back end - user can add task on this popover.
    - [x] back end error handling - user can see an error showing up when the task does not have title.
-   - [ ] back end - user can set an alarm which will have a notification.
+   - [ ] ~~back end - user can set an alarm which will have a notification. (feature not implemented as not available for free ios developer account)~~
 - User can delete a task.
    - [x] front end - user can see a check box on todo task screen.
-   - [ ] back end - user can delete task and disable alarm via check box.
+   - [ ] ~~back end - user can delete task and disable alarm via check box.(feature not implemented as not available for free ios developer account)~~
-- User can see a motivational section with with healthy quotes/tips.
+- User can see a motivational section with with healthy quotes/tips. (feature not implemented as not available for free ios developer account)
    - [x] front end - user can see a motivational screen.
-   - [x] back end - user can get random selected motiviational quote and health tips. (started)
+   - [x] back end - user can get random selected motiviational quote and health tips.
 - User can see a new quote when the button is pressed.
-   - [ ] front end - user can see a refresh button.
+   - [x] front end - user can see a refresh button.
    - [x] back end - user can get new quotes when pressing button.

 **Optional Nice-to-have Stories**